 This also puts a lot of pressure on educators to do their best.

-As an ESL teacher in Korea, your performance is one of the deciding factors for nearly everything, such as work extension, perks, and your satisfaction.
+As an ESL teacher in Korea, your performance is one of the deciding factors for nearly everything, such as work extension, perks, and satisfaction.

 Sometimes, they ask for additional work beyond your fixed shift and even on the weekends.